Syrian rebels make slow headway in south

-AMMAN The revolt against President Bashar al-Assad first flared in Deraa, but the southern border city now epitomizes the bloody stalemate gripping Syria after 22 months of violence and 60,000 dead.
+AMMAN The revolt against President Bashar al-Assad first flared in Deraa, but the southern border city now epitomises the bloody stalemate gripping Syria after 22 months of violence and 60,000 dead.

-Jordan next door has little sympathy with Assad, but is wary of spillover from the upheaval in its bigger neighbor.
+Jordan next door has little sympathy with Assad, but is wary of spill over from the upheaval in its bigger neighbour.
 It has tightened control of its 370-km (230-mile) border with Syria, partly to stop Islamist fighters or weapons from crossing.

 The mostly Sunni Muslim rebels, loosely grouped in tribal and local "brigades", are united by a hatred of Assad and range from secular-minded fighters to al Qaeda-aligned Islamists.